Mythili7339267708/Module1/Datatypes-Boolean Expression Evaluation.md

 ## Result

-Thus,the PPython program that evaluates and prints the results of boolean and arithmetic expressions involving True and False is created successfully.
+Thus,the Python program that evaluates and prints the results of boolean and arithmetic expressions involving True and False is created successfully.